duncdrum/exist-docker/README.md

 ## How to use
 Pre-build images are available on [DockerHub](https://hub.docker.com/r/duncdrum/exist-docker/).
 There are two channels:
-*   'stable' for the latest stable releases (recommended for production)
+*   `stable` for the latest stable releases (recommended for production)
-*   'latest' for last commit to the development branch.
+*   `latest` for last commit to the development branch.

 To download the image run:
 ```bash
 docker pull duncdrum/exist-docker:latest
 docker run -it -d -p 8080:8080 -p 8443:8443 duncdrum/exist-docker:latest
 ```

-You can now access exist via [localhost:8080](localhost:8080)in your browser.
+You can now access exist via [localhost:8080](localhost:8080) in your browser.
 Try to stick with matching internal and external port assignments, to avoid unnecessary reloads and connection issues.

 To stop the container issue: